selimslab/selimslab.github.io/_posts/book_summaries/2020-1-3-cant-say.md

 ---
 layout: post
-title: A summary of What You Can't Say
+title: What You Can't Say
 tags: books
 ---

 key points from a great article by Paul Graham

 Full article at <a href="http://www.paulgraham.com/say.html">paulgraham.com/say.html</a>